 As per the recent Travel Protocol Released by the Government of Nepal:- On-Arrival Visa Service and No Quarantine rule appliesRead More

-Broad Peak, an 8000m peak to climb in Pakistan mountain in the world at 8,051 meters, is located in the Karakoram Range in Northeastern Pakistan.
+Broad Peak is the 12th highest mountain in the world: an 8,051 meter-peak to climb located in the Karakoram Range in Northeastern Pakistan.
 The mountain is located along the western Baltoro glacier between K2 and Gasherbrum IV.
 The first ascent of Broad Peak, in Pakistan’s Karakoram mountains, was achieved by a small Austrian expedition in 1957.
-Broad Peak is the twelfth highest mountain in the world and was the eleventh of the world’s 14 “eight thousands” (peaks of at least 8000m) to be climbed.
+Broad Peak was the eleventh among the world’s 14 “eight thousands” (peaks of at least 8000m) to be climbed.
 All four of the team members – Marcus Schmuck, Fritz Wintersteller, Kurt Diemberger, and Hermann Buhl – reached the summit.

-Utmost Adventure Treks tris all set to make your expedition to Broad Peak as seamless as possible.
-We have gained a reputation for success on 8000m peaks; much is to do with the strength of support we put in place.
+Utmost Adventure Treks will make sure that your expedition to Broad Peak can be as seamless as possible.
+We have gained a reputation for success on 8000m peaks; much has to do with the great support we put into place.

-We have 52 days itinerary for Broad Peak expedition that starts with your arrival in Islamabad.
+We have 52-day-itinerary for Broad Peak expedition that starts with your arrival in Islamabad.
 We will take care of your comfort and safety throughout your time with us.
 The ideal climbing season for Broad Peak starts in June and ends in August.